What is the course about?

 By the end of this course you should be able to...

-•carry out the key computer skills needed to work as an efficient administrator, receptionist or secretary
+• carry out the key computer skills needed to work as an efficient administrator, receptionist

 • research reliable information from the Internet, evaluate its relevance and check for accuracy